gracelang/language/languageSpec/spec.md

 ## Modules

-A module is typically defined in a implementation-dependent fashion, typically by creating a file containing Grace code.
+A module is defined in a implementation-dependent fashion, typically by creating a file containing Grace code.
 The text of the file is treated as the body of an object constructor, so it may contain both declarations and executable code.
 When a module is loaded, this object constructor is *executed*, resulting in a _module object_.

-## Importing Modules
+### Importing Modules

 Modules may begin with one or more `import` _moduleName_ `as` _nickname_ statements.